ouravantgarde/red-rainbow/competitors.md

 When creating **Vice in Vanitas**, it will fade in with a large amount of void sludge, seemingly the same rapture byproduct that makes Phosphenes.
 Vice in Vanitas itself is seemingly a hypnotic, corrupting hallucination or object that floats in the air, cracking and bleeding into the sightlines and skybox around it.
 It is is not depicting flowers.
 Exposure to Death Fantasy causes the world to seem blurry and hall of mirrors, and time to pulsate.
 The blurriness also comes in the 5 seconds leading up to Death Wish consuming itself.
 A stack of Death Wish being gained turns the skybox solid red for a split second.

 CH2O's are like servants to Caroline, and are likely intended apparitions from her dominion over the noosphere.
 When not sleeping or acting out Caroline's will, they seem to enjoy suffering and death in the things around them.
 Vice in Vanitas is these desires turned into a visual form imposed upon reality.
 The word vanitas refers to art that depicts the transience of life and the futility of pleasure outside of faith, vice here implies a corruption of this.

+%-se\[-\] **Extras & Tips**

+While none of CH2O's attacks have difficult cast times, it is entirely unpredictable and omnipresent, often appearing at the worst times to deal massive damage.
+Paying attention and preserving health can prevent Avnlyla's death.
+Vice in Vanitas can not be shrugged off, and effort should be taken to avoid it.
+Playing under it can allow you to look everywhere as long as you don't look up, otherwise playing in sheltered areas is safest.
+Death Wish can be cleansed.

 %-se\[-\] **Death Messages**